StingraySoftware/HENDRICS/docs/install.rst

 An **optional but recommended** dependency is the `netCDF 4 library <http://www.unidata.ucar.edu/software/netcdf/>`__ with its `python bindings <https://github.com/Unidata/netcdf4-python>`__.
+An additional dependency that is now used only sparsely (if installed) but will become important in future versions is `Numba <http://numba.pydata.org>`__.

 Quick Installation(stable releases)
 -----------------------------------